ui-libraries/Brinton_Map_Update/README.md

 # Brinton_Map_Update
-Ongoing updates to the Brinton Map
+Ongoing updates to the Brinton Map.
+See the work in progress [here]().